hibbitts-design/publishing-with-docsify-this/README.md

 ## Markdown

+Before diving into publishing with Docsify-This, let's cover the basics of Markdown - the simple formatting language that makes all of this possible.
+Understanding these fundamentals will help you create better content and take full advantage of Docsify-This features.

 ### What is Markdown?
 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language used to format the display of content stored as plain text - similar but simpler than HTML&nbsp;formatting